Srinagarindra: Death of Prince Mahidol

 Prince Mahidol Adulyadej was beset with kidney problems during his last year at medical school.
 Despite chronic health problems, he managed to graduate with honors.
 Immediately after his finals, he suffered from acute appendicitis requiring immediate surgery.
 As soon as he was well enough to travel, he and his family went to Europe again for an extended stopover, returning eventually to Siam in 1928 and taking up residency at Sra Pathum Palace.
 Prince Mahidol died on 24 September 1929 at Sapathum Palace.

 At her husband's death, Mom Sangwan was just 29 years old, occupied with raising her three young children ranging in age from six and four to one year, nine months.
 At that time, her daughter, Princess Galyani Vadhana was studying at Rajini School.
 As soon as they were old enough, her sons were also sent to school, Prince Ananda Mahidol attended kindergarten at Mater Dei School and transferred to Debsirin School, while Prince Bhumibol Adulyadej remained in kindergarten at Mater Dei School.

 On 24 June 1932, the 1932 Siamese Revolution brought about the end of Thailand's absolute monarchy, and the start of a constitutional monarchy.
 Some members of the royal family resigned their government posts, and others left the country to live overseas until the political scene had calmed.

 Queen Sri Savarindira, the Queen Aunt, later titled the "Queen Grandmother", consulted with her daughter, Princess Valaya Alongkorn, the Princess of Petchaburi and her adopted son, Prince Rangsit Prayursakdi, the Prince of Chainat, about the suitable course of action for her grandchildren, especially Prince Ananda Mahidol.
 Prince Rangsit recommended Lausanne, Switzerland, a decision that Mom Sangwan approved due to its mild climate, scenery, and hospitable people.
 It was also said to be one of the most favoured places of her much-travelled husband Prince Mahidol.
-In April 1933, Mom Sangwan and her children left for Switzerland, together with a small entourage among whom was a young relative named Boonruen Sopoj, who later became Dame (Thanpuying) Boonruen Choonhavan, the widow of Prime Minister General Chatichai Choonhavan.
+In April 1933, Mom Sangwan and her children left for Switzerland, together with a small entourage among whom was a young relative named Boonruen Sopoj, who later became Dame (Than Phu Ying) Boonruen Choonhavan, the widow of Prime Minister General Chatichai Choonhavan.